ODU Model United Nations Conference (ODUMUNC)

 - Increasing the Role of Indigenous People in Government

-- Assistance to Survivors of Genocide and Crimes Against Humanity
+- Prevention and Prosecution of Genocide and Crimes Against Humanity

 - Promoting the Protection of the Rights of Immigrants